 A copy of the police report pertaining to the offense in question if obtainable within a reasonable period of time or discussions with a police officer familiar with the facts surrounding the offense; and

-Unless inappropriate, discussions with the child to be placed regarding his/her current and past relationship with the foster/pre-adoptive parent.
+Unless age or circumstances prevent a discussion, discussions with the child to be placed regarding his/her current and past relationship with the foster/pre-adoptive parent.

+(4) Following the review, the Department or Vendor Program shall determine whether to approve or not approve the Foster/Pre-adoptive home.
+If the CORI or fingerprint-based check revel a conviction for any of the crimes, the approval process will require a written opinion by a mental health or criminal justice professional that the disqualifying person does not pose a risk of harm to children.
+The decision shall be documented through a mechanism established by the Department.

-Nothing in 110 CMR 18.11 (7) (8) or (9) shall be construed as preventing the Department or a vendor agency program from deciding not to approve or license a foster/pre-adoptive home for any other reason.
+Nothing in 110 CMR 18.10 or 18.11 shall be construed as preventing the Department or a Vendor Program from deciding not to approve or license a Foster/Pre-adoptive home for any other reason.

 18.12: Dissemination

-CORI records may be disseminated only to individuals certified by the CHSB to receive such information, such as designated representatives of the hiring authority or the CORI Coordinator.
-The hiring authority shall maintain a listing of persons so certified.
+BRC records may be disseminated only to individuals certified by the CJIS to receive such information, such as employees of the Department and its Vendor Programs after receiving specific training, and in conformity with the Department’ process to maintain the confidentiality and protection of CORI and SORI records.
 Willful dissemination of Criminal Offender Record Information to unauthorized individuals is punishable by a jail sentence of up to one year and/or a fine of $5,000 in addition to civil penalties, pursuant to M.G.L. c.
 6 §178.

-18.13: Incidents

-Any hiring authority receiving an allegation that an employee with a positive CORI history has harmed a client in a Department or vendor agency program shall immediately report the allegation to the person designated by the Department for such purposes.
-Upon request, the hiring authority shall provide the Department with documentation of the basis for the hiring decision.

-18.14: Severability
+18.13: Severability

-If any provisions of 110 CMR 18.01 through 18.14, inclusive, or the applications of such provisions to any person or circumstance are held invalid, the other provisions of said 110 CMR 18.01 through 18.14, inclusive, or the application of such provisions to any person or circumstance other than that as to which it is held invalid, shall not be affected thereby.
+If any provisions of 110 CMR 18.01 through 18.15, inclusive, or the applications of such provisions to any person or circumstance are held invalid, the other provisions of said 110 CMR 18.01 through 18.15, inclusive, or the application of such provisions to any person or circumstance other than that as to which it is held invalid, shall not be affected thereby.